 Ten days later, more pumice was continuing to stream through the area.
 Here is a video we put together.

-Thanks for following!
+Thanks for watching!
 We look forward to your comments.
+Keep well!